May 2006 (Part 1)

 This does not necessarily mean that only Reserve Breathing is used in Taijiquan.
 Most schools use spontaneous breathing, many schools use Reversed Breathing, some use Abdominal Breathing, and a few, like ours, use whatever mode of breathing is best for the occasion.

 For example, in Wahnam Taijiquan as well as Shaolin Kungfu, when we first learn some forms, we do not worry about our breathing, we just breathe spontaneously.
-If we wish to conserve our energy for a long series of many movements, we use Abdominal Breathing.
-When we wish to strike with internal force, we use Reverse Breathing.
+Later, if we wish to conserve our energy for a long series of many movements, we use Abdominal Breathing.
+If we wish to strike with internal force, we use Reverse Breathing.

 At advanced stage, we go back to spontaneous breathing, but this spontaneous breathing is very different from the spontaneous breathing at the beginners' stage.
 In the spontaneous breathing of the advanced stage, our breathing regulates itself in its best manner for the occasion.